catta991/university-projects/Bachelor degree projects/stage_project/README.md

 - **user auth micorservice**: manage the crud operation on users and their registration and authentication

-- **configuratin server**: provide some information like CheckMk endpoint url, database password and more to the microservice retrived from a private github repository
+- **configuratin server**: provide some information like CheckMk endpoint url, database password and more to microservices.
+This information are retrived from a private github repository

 ![for more info see the architecture diagram](architecture_diagram.jpg)